Continuing Education Activity

 - Small trials are ongoing for cell therapies to modulate the immune system.

-- There are a few clinical trials underway for checking the safety and efficacy and safety of immunomodulatory medicines for desensitization and antibody medicated rejections.
+- There are a few clinical trials underway for checking the safety and efficacy of immunomodulatory medicines for desensitization and antibody medicated rejections.

 The acute rejections predispose to chronic graft dysfunction.